Atrioventricular Septal Defects

 Children with transitional AV septal defects may have no symptoms if the ventricular defect is small.
 Children with larger defects may have signs of heart failure.

 Partial AV septal defects do not usually cause symptoms during childhood unless valve leakage (regurgitation) is severe.
 However, symptoms (eg, exercise intolerance, fatigue, palpitations) may develop during adolescence or early adulthood.
 Infants with moderate or severe valve regurgitation often have signs of heart failure.

 Diagnosis is suggested by a doctor's findings during an examination of the infant.
 ECG may give an important clue to help make this diagnosis.
 Chest x-ray may be done to look at the size of the heart and the blood flow to the lungs.

-Echocardiography is done to confirm the diagnosis and provide details regarding the size of the defect and the amount of blood that is leaking through the valves.
+Echocardiography (ultrasonography of the heart) is done to confirm the diagnosis and provide details regarding the size of the defect and the amount of blood that is leaking through the valves.
 Sometimes cardiac catheterization is done if doctors need additional information about the severity of the defects before they plan treatment.

 Because most infants with complete atrioventricular septal defect have heart failure and failure to thrive, these defects are usually repaired with surgery when the child is 2 to 4 months of age.
 Even if infants are growing well and do not have symptoms, surgical repair is usually done before the infant is 6 months old to prevent development of complications.